Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 For a Windows computer, use software called [MobusXterm](https://mobaxterm.mobatek.net/)

 .challenge
-Download and install the correct ssh software for your computer.
+## Download and install the correct ssh software for your computer.
+.{challenge}

+## In this class, you can
-* If you need assistance, raise your hand
+* Raise your hand when you need assistance or have a question
-* When you have successfully downloaded the software, indicate that you done in the collaborative document
+* Indicate you are done with a Challenge in the colaborative document .{callout}

 ### Logging in